SevdaPruitt/PyBer_Analysis/README.md

 As a new employee, I have received a project on creating visualizations related to rideshare data for PyBer.
 The goal is to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.

 Results:
-Describe the differences in ride-sharing data among the different city types.

 Based on the 2019 data I have received on ride-sharing, there are three types (urban, suburban, and rural).

 ![Fare_Summary.png](analysis/Fare_Summary.png)